couch-poetaytoe2024/stubborn-computer-invaders-/README.md

 # malware
-a fun malware ish thing
+a fun malware ish thing, the HACKthon and space invadars need to be together